-- giving you feedback on a timely basis, including feedback on project ideas, conference talks and posters, manuscripts, figures, grants etc.

-- being available in person and via email on a regular basis, including regular meetings to discuss your research (and anything else you'd like to discuss) - giving you my perspective on where the group is heading, where the field is going, and tips about surviving and thriving in academia - supporting your career development by introducing you to other researchers in the field, promoting your work at talks, writing recommendation letters for you, and letting you attend conferences as finances permit - Make sure your position is financed by writing grant proposals and acquiring funding. - helping you prepare for the next step of your career, whether it's a post-doc, a faculty job, or a job outside of academia - Care for your emotional and physical well-being, and prioritise that.
+- giving you feedback on a timely basis, including feedback on project ideas, conference talks, and posters, manuscripts, figures, and grants etc. - responding well and quickly to emails or chat on rocket chat or on slack. - being available in person and via email on a regular basis, including regular meetings to discuss your research (and anything else you'd like to discuss).
+The responsibility for organising these meetings is shared, but you should be proactive in getting feedback from me. - giving you my perspective on where the group is heading, where the field is going, and tips about surviving and thriving in academia. - supporting your career development by introducing you to other researchers in the field, promoting your work at talks, writing recommendation letters for you, and letting you attend conferences as finances permit. - making sure your position is financed by writing grant proposals and acquiring funding. - helping you prepare for the next step of your career, whether it's a postdoc, a faculty job, or a job outside of academia. - caring for your emotional and physical well-being, and prioritise that. - organisationally, meeting with you once per year in a formal annual meeting (Jahresgespräch) to talk about all these things.

-3) Postdocs and full-term staff
+3) Postdocs (and full-term staff)